awesomerank/awesomerank.github.io/lists/sobolevn/awesome-cryptography.md

 - [certbot ★22338](https://github.com/certbot/certbot) - Previously the Let's Encrypt Client, is EFF's tool to obtain certs from Let's Encrypt, and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.
 - [cryptomator ★2167](https://github.com/cryptomator/cryptomator) - Multi-platform transparent client-side encryption of your files in the cloud.
 - [gpg](https://www.gnupg.org/) - Complete and free implementation of the OpenPGP standard.
 It allows to encrypt and sign your data and communication, features a versatile key management system.
 GnuPG is a command line tool with features for easy integration with other applications.
-- [ironssh](https://ironcorelabs.com/products/ironsftp) - End-to-end encrypt transferred files using sftp/scp and selectively share with others.
+- [ironssh ★49 ⏳1Y](https://github.com/IronCoreLabs/ironssh) - End-to-end encrypt transferred files using sftp/scp and selectively share with others.
 Automatic key management works with any SSH server.
 Encrypted files are gpg compatible.
 - [Nipe ★320](https://github.com/GouveaHeitor/nipe) - Nipe is a script to make Tor Network your default gateway.

 ### Plugins